tejavarma-aln/QrCodeForPayments-Compiled/README.md

 6) Enter Information Based on Payment Mode (Make sure Details are valid)

-7) After Done with Configuration Add/Open Sales Voucher
+7) After Done with Configuration, Add/Open Sales Voucher

 8) There will be a Button **Generate Qr Code** Click that to button to generate Qr Code for that Invoice

 9) Before Going to Print Make Sure you generated Qr Code (By Clicking on Generate Qr Button)

-10) Go and Print an Invoice Qr Code will be displayed
+10) Now Print the Invoice Qr Code will be displayed

-11) Ask you Customer to Scan the Qr to Make the Payment
+11) Ask your Customer to Scan the Qr to Make the Payment

-12) They Scan with any UPI Payment Apps
+12) They Can Scan with any UPI Payment Apps

           For Bug Report and fixes please raise an issue.